 The Board has formed three permanent committees, an audit and risk committee, a compensation and nomination committee and a research and development (R&D) committee to support its work.
+As communicated on July 1, 2022, Newron has introduced an ESG committee on Board level to underline its corporate ESG commitment.
+Formally, the ESG committee is part of the compensation and nomination committee and the respective ESG-related tasks are covered by the members of the compensation and nomination committee since July 1, 2022.
 The overall responsibility of the Board is not limited by these committees.
 The role of such committees is to exercise review and control and to report the findings to the Board and to express certain recommendations to the Board, while decisions are finally taken by the Board, with the exception described below for the compensation and nomination committee.

-As at December 31, 2021, the audit and risk committee consisted of Patrick Langlois (Chairman), Luca Benatti and Donald deBethizy, each of whom is a non-executive member of the Board.
+As at December 31, 2022, the audit and risk committee consisted of Patrick Langlois (Chairman), Luca Benatti and Donald deBethizy, each of whom is a non-executive member of the Board.
 The audit and risk committee meets at the option of its members on the same date as the Company's scheduled Board meetings and at such other times as its chairperson deems it appropriate.
-Main objectives of the committee are to contribute to ensuring the safeguarding of corporate assets, the efficiency and effectiveness of management procedures, the reliability of financial information and the compliance with laws and regulations, including the by-laws, the internal procedures, and the internal control system - including risk management and issuing recommendations to the Board regarding the acceptance of the Company's annual budgets and accounts.
+Main objectives of the committee are to contribute to ensuring the safeguarding of corporate assets, the efficiency and effectiveness of management procedures, the reliability of financial information and the compliance with laws and regulations, including the by-laws, the internal procedures, and the internal control system, including risk management and issuing recommendations to the Board regarding the acceptance of the Company's annual budgets and accounts.
 The committee's chairperson reports formally to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.
 For further detail with respect to the audit committee, please see Note "Auditors" on page 40.

-As at December 31, 2021, the compensation and nomination committee consisted of Ulrich Köstlin (Chairman) and Patrick Langlois, each of whom is a non-executive and independent member of the Board.
+As at December 31, 2022, the compensation and nomination committee consisted of Ulrich Köstlin (Chairman) and Patrick Langlois, each of whom is a non-executive and independent member of the Board.
 The main tasks of the compensation and nomination committee are to review periodically the Company's remuneration strategy, to review and approve corporate goals and objectives relevant to compensation, to evaluate the performance of the Company's executives, to propose to the full Board the compensation of the executive director, to set the compensation of the other executives, to make recommendations to the full board on the remuneration of the non-executive directors of the Company, to review incentive compensation and equity-based plans and make recommendations to the full board on such plans, to review the Company's executive succession plan and make recommendations to the full Board and to approve dismissal and redundancy plans.